andreancardona/job-app/README.md

       - This is an awesome tool to catch any obvious a11y issues

   Please note - I am not an accessibility expert, just a developer trying to make more inclusive apps, and I'm still learning, so all feedback to make this app more accessible is welcome!

+  ### Testing
+  For this project I chose to use [Jest Axe](https://www.npmjs.com/package/jest-axe) to catch any potential acceessibility violations (as mentioned above) and [Jest Snapshots](https://jestjs.io/docs/snapshot-testing) for our UI component testing.
+The main thing I was checking for in testing was that props were being passeed down properly, that the data structures were correct, and that the components were being rendered as expected.
+This is great resource to learn about [The pros and cons of Jest snapshot testing](https://tsh.io/blog/pros-and-cons-of-jest-snapshot-tests/#:~:text=Jest%20with%20snapshots%20gives%20you,if%20the%20values%20are%20correct.)

+    To see this in action
+      - run: `yarn test`

+  ### Styles
+  For this project, if you take a look at my commit history, I started using pure css, and then...I switched it up!
+My over all approach to this project, was keep it simple *and then* enhance.
+I love using scss, mainly because it does a lot of the guess work for you!
+SCSS allows you to define style variables at the top level, making them accessbile throughout every part of your project.
+An amazing resource to understand how you might want to think about approaching styles is this article [Style React Components: 7 Ways Compared](https://www.sitepoint.com/react-components-styling-options/#usingscsswithreact)

+    To see this in action
+      - run: `sass --watch src/index.scss build/index.css`
+      - make some changes: navigate to `_colors/scss` file and change `$background-blue: #085ff7;` to `$background-blue: #fa4525;` and you should see all the once blue button background change to red - pretty cool, right? :)